danscan/rn-redux-mixpanel/README.md

 2. `ignoreAction` – An optional function, that receives an action and returns a truthy value, if it should be ignored.
 3. `selectDistinctId` – A selector function that returns the `distinct_id` (user id), given the action and store state.
 4. `selectUserProfileData` – A selector function that returns user profile data for a Mixpanel Engage request, given the action and store state.
+5. `selectUserProfileDataOnce` - A selector that returns people properties and sets it for once. (uses `$set_once` people property)
-5. `selectEventName` – A optional selector function that returns the Mixpanel event name, given the action and store state.
+6. `selectEventName` – A optional selector function that returns the Mixpanel event name, given the action and store state.
 By default action.type.
-6. `selectProperties` - An optional selector function that returns Mixpanel properties to add to the request, given the action and store state.
+7. `selectProperties` - An optional selector function that returns Mixpanel properties to add to the request, given the action and store state.